by Dr Leigh Neal MD FRCPSYCH

 Repetitive Transcranial Magnetic Stimulation (rTMS) is a technological breakthrough in the treatment of depression without drugs.

 The treatment was approved by NICE for treatment of depression in 2015.
-There is also clinical evidence for a variety of further potential treatment applications including: Anorexia Nervosa, Chronic Neuropathic Pain, Cocaine Dependence, Depersonalisation Disorder, Fibromyalgia, Obsessive Compulsive Disorder, PTSD.
+There is also clinical evidence for a variety of further potential treatment applications including: Cocaine Addiction, Alcohol Dependence, Depersonalisation Disorder, Obsessive Compulsive Disorder (OCD), PTSD, Borderline Personality Disorder (BPD).

 The treatment is now available for private patients in London at Smart TMS, a specialist provider of the innovative treatment based at The Smart Clinics Brompton Cross (South Kensington).